The advent of Money

 And did it very well”.

 The interesting thing – to me – is that democracy comes so soon after the introduction of money.
-At Athens money was introduced in two stages.
+At Athens, money was introduced in two stages.
 The first stage, the wappenmunze, appears to have been introduced during the reign of Peisistratus, and the images stamped on the coins may be the crests of the leading families.
 The second stage was the introduction of the owl cottage which came later – it would be nice to say that it was the coinage of the new democracy – though the dating of this is controversial.
-But certainly the introduction of coinage was followed almost immediately by the advent of democracy.
+But certainly the introduction of coinage was soon followed by the advent of democracy.
 But in the ensuing century, democracy and money marched side-by-side: Athens became a fully market-based economy and a fully democratic society, and the spirit that animated the one also animated the other.
 We must now look at the miracle that took place in Athens in the fifth century.
-But before that, let me strengthen my argument by looking at the city that rejected money and democracy and even more, culture.
+But before that, let me strengthen my argument by looking at the city that rejected money and democracy, and even more, culture.
 That city was Sparta.

 On to Sparta